reuniware/WindowsBooster/README.md

 # WindowsBooster

 It is the ultimate Windows 10 booster !

+Attach your belt because...

 This will make you computer run very fast !

 This application stops unnecessary services on your Windows 10 operating system.

-As soon as a new services is launched then it stops it immediately.
+As soon as a new useless service is launched then it is stopped immediately.

 Unzip WinSystemGuard.zip